VSCodium/vscodium/docs/telemetry.md

 <!-- order: 10 -->

-# Getiing all telemetry out
+# Getting all telemetry out

 This page explains how VSCodium handles telemetry and how it enhances your privacy.